CRIStAL-SPEED/hackathon-09-2021/Challenge2/README.md

 https://github.com/ultralytics/yolov5

-The following contents are some suggestions when you follow the YOLOv5 guidence.
+The following contents are some suggestions when you follow the YOLOv5 guidance.

 ### Create Labels
-The online tool makesense.ai is recommended to creat labels of objects.
+The online tool makesense.ai is recommended to create labels of objects.
 No additional software is required to do the annotation.

 Notice: You must create labels corresponding to your dataset (the number of the classes), and export annotations in YOLO format.